ludwig-ai/ludwig-docs/docs/configuration/hyperparameter_optimization.md

 ```

-## Categorical selection
+## Categorical Hyperparameters

 - `space`: Use `choice`.
 - `categories`: a list of possible values.
-The type of each value of the list is not important (they could be strings,
+The type of each value of the list is general, i.e., they could be strings,
-integers, floats and anything else, even entire dictionaries).
+integers, floats and anything else, even entire dictionaries.
 The values will be a uniform random selection.

 Example: